maxcloutier13/bitburner-vscode/README.md

 - In the game watcher.js should catch the change and notify you in the game terminal.
 It should also kill/update/restart the script.

 ## Notes
 Well that's it.
 Look at my *.ts files for inspiration on how to make yours.
+Only got "Z_test.ts" for now but I'll be building my mid-game routine with this real soon).

 It is very similar to javascript but with some quirks.
 Find a good Typescript reference and go from there.

 There are some details about import and such so I included the original readme below.